Helicopters

 Helicopters can a valuable tool in productions due to both the above attributes and the fact that attachments such as camera, lights etc. can be used affixed to the machine.
 Helicopters also have configurations that allow for the carrying of passengers/production crew.
 Helicopters are a versatile yet inherently unstable machine and as such come with various hazards.

-You need to log in to view the rest of this content.
+You need to log in to see this content.

 Shooting Abroad?
 International Advice